How to Create AI Videos from Photos: Step-by-Step

 Create AI Videos from Your Photos

-ZSky AI runs WAN 2.2 on dedicated RTX 5090 GPUs.
+ZSky AI runs ZSky's video engine on dedicated RTX 5090 GPUs.
 Upload any photo, describe the motion you want, and get a stunning AI video in seconds.
-200 free credits at signup + 100 daily when logged in, no software to install.
+Unlimited video and image generation (ad-supported on the free tier), no software to install.

 Try Image-to-Video Free →Frequently Asked Questions